Address: 2 Cicio Pop, Timișoara

 The discipline of Family Medicine was established in the academic year 2001/2002, with the aim of teaching students the basic notions of family medicine and training the residents in the specialty of family medicine.
 Initially, the headquarters of the discipline was in the building of UMF 2.
 From the academic year 2018-2019, the didactic activity takes place in the building of the Post Office Palace (Palatul Poștelor).

-The family medicine internship is organized for the sixth-year students, with teaching in Romanian, English and French, comprising 14 hours of lecture and a 2-week module of 14 hours of practical laboratory.
-Our discipline ensures also the guidance of the family medicine residents, organizing weekly courses for the respective modules of the first and fourth year, according to the residency curriculum.
+The family medicine internship is organized for the sixth-year students, with teaching in Romanian, English and French, comprising 14 hours of lecture and 28 hours of practical laboratory.
+Our discipline ensures also the guidance of the family medicine residents, organizing weekly courses for the respective modules of the first, third and fourth year, according to the residency curriculum.
 The members of the discipline participate in the examination commissions organized by the Ministry of Health for obtaining the title of specialist or primary physician in the specialty of family medicine.

 Currently, we do practical and theoretical training for students at Nursing specialization, in Timișoara, Lugoj and Deva.